-Pushing a Helm chart - Amazon ECR
+Pushing a Helm chart to an Amazon ECR private repository - Amazon ECR

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Pushing a Helm chart
+Pushing a Helm chart to an Amazon ECR private repository

 To push a Helm chart to an Amazon ECR repository